YusefOuda/mks-pre/README.md

-This is a repository to document my work and progress at MakerSquare, a 12-week web development bootcamp.
+This is a repository for my pre-work at MakerSquare, a 12-week web development bootcamp.